Pope Pius VII: Election

-Following the death of Pope Pius VI, by then virtually France's prisoner, at Valence in 1799, the conclave to elect his successor met on 30 November 1799 in the Benedictine Monastery of San Giorgio in Venice.
+Following the death of Pope Pius VI, by then virtually France's prisoner, at Valence in 1799, the conclave to elect his successor met on 30 November 1799 in the Benedictine San Giorgio Monastery in Venice.
 There were three main candidates, two of whom proved to be unacceptable to the Habsburgs, whose candidate, Alessandro Mattei, could not secure sufficient votes.
-However, Carlo Bellisomi also was a candidate, though not favoured by Austrian cardinals; a "virtual veto" was imposed against him in the name of Franz II and carried out by Cardinal Franziskus Herzan von Harras.
+However, Carlo Bellisomi also was a candidate, though not favoured by Austrian cardinals; a "virtual veto" was imposed against him in the name of Francis II and carried out by Cardinal Franziskus Herzan von Harras.

-After several months of stalemate, Jean-Sifrein Maury proposed Chiaramonti as a compromise candidate.
+After several months of stalemate, Ercole Consalvi proposed Chiaramonti as a compromise candidate.
 On 14 March 1800, Chiaramonti was elected pope, certainly not the choice of die-hard opponents of the French Revolution, and took as his pontifical name Pius VII in honour of his immediate predecessor.
-He was crowned on 21 March, in the adjacent monastery church, by means of a rather unusual ceremony, wearing a papier-mâché papal tiara.
-The French had seized the tiaras held by the Holy See when occupying Rome and forcing Pius VI into exile.
+He was crowned on 21 March—in the adjacent monastery church as Emperor Francis II was not pleased by the choice of the cardinal electors and did not allow them to use San Marco Basilica for the ceremony—by means of a rather unusual ceremony, wearing a papier-mâché papal tiara—the French had seized the tiaras held by the Holy See when occupying Rome and forcing Pius VI into exile.
 The new pope then left for Rome, sailing on a barely seaworthy Austrian ship, the Bellona, which lacked even a galley.
 The twelve-day voyage ended at Pesaro and he proceeded to Rome.

-Negotiations and exile
+Concordat of 1801

 One of Pius VII's first acts was appointing the minor cleric Ercole Consalvi, who had performed so ably as secretary to the recent conclave, to the College of Cardinals and to the office of Cardinal Secretary of State.
 Consalvi immediately left for France, where he was able to negotiate the Concordat of 1801 with the First Consul Napoleon.
 While not effecting a return to the old Christian order, the treaty did provide certain civil guarantees to the Church, acknowledging "the Catholic, Apostolic, and Roman religion" as that of the "majority of French citizens".

 The main terms of the concordat between France and the pope included: